Special routes of U.S. Route 169

 Six special routes of U.S. Route 169 exist, one each in Oklahoma, Kansas, Missouri, and Iowa, and two in Minnesota.

 Nowata alternate route

-U.S. 169 has one special route while in Oklahoma, US 169 Alternate.
+U.S. Highway 169 Alternate (US 169 Alt.) at Nowata is the only special route for US 169 in Oklahoma.
 The alternate route travels through Nowata while the main highway bypasses the town.
 The alternate route is approximately 2.70 mi long.